Incompatibilism: Moral implications

 Since many believe that free will is necessary for moral responsibility, hard determinism may imply disastrous consequences for their theory of ethics, resulting in a domino theory of moral nonresponsibility.

-As something of a solution to this predicament, one might embrace the so-called "illusion" of free will.
+As something of a solution to this predicament, one might embrace the so-called illusion of free will.
 This thesis argues in favor of maintaining the prevailing belief in free will for the sake of preserving moral responsibility and the concept of ethics.
 However, critics argue that this move renders morality merely another "illusion", or else that this move is simply hypocritical.

-The determinist will add that, even if denying free will does mean morality is incoherent, such an unfortunate result has no effect on the truth.
-Note, however, that hard determinists often have some sort of 'moral system' that relies explicitly on determinism.
+The determinist will add that, even if denying free will does mean morality is incoherent, such a result has no effect on the truth.
+However, hard determinists often have some sort of moral system that relies explicitly on determinism.
 A determinist's moral system simply bears in mind that every person's actions in a given situation are, in theory, predicted by the interplay of environment and upbringing.
-For instance, the determinist may still punish undesirable behaviours for reasons of behaviour modification or deterrence.

 Hard incompatibilism

 Hard incompatibilism, like hard determinism, is a type of skepticism about free will.
-'Hard incompatibilism' is a term coined by Derk Pereboom to designate the view that both determinism and indeterminism are incompatible with having free will and moral responsibility.
-Like the hard determinist, the hard incompatibilist holds that if determinism were true, our having free will would be ruled out.
-But Pereboom argues in addition that if our decisions were indeterministic events, free will would also be precluded.
-In his view, free will is the control in action required for the desert aspect of moral responsibility—for our deserving to be blamed or punished for immoral actions, and to be praised or rewarded for morally exemplary actions.
-He contends that if our decisions were indeterministic events, their occurrence would not be in the control of the agent in the way required for such attributions of desert.
+Hard incompatibilism is a term coined by Derk Pereboom to designate the view that both determinism and indeterminism are incompatible with having free will and moral responsibility.
+Like the hard determinist, the hard incompatibilist holds that if determinism were true, people would not have free will.
+But Pereboom argues in addition that if decisions were indeterministic events, free will would also be precluded.
+In his view, free will is the control in action required for the desert aspect of moral responsibility—for people to deserve to be blamed or punished for immoral actions, and to be praised or rewarded for morally exemplary actions.
+He contends that if people's decisions were indeterministic events, their occurrence would not be in the control of the agent in the way required for such attributions of desert.
 The possibility for free will that remains is libertarian agent causation, according to which agents as substances (thus not merely as having a role in events) can cause actions without being causally determined to do so.
-Pereboom argues that for empirical reasons it is unlikely that we are agent causes of this sort, and that as a result, it is likely that we lack free will.
+Pereboom argues that for empirical reasons it is unlikely that people are agent causes of this sort, and that as a result, it is likely that they lack free will.